my0373/therecklessengineer.co.uk/src/posts/a-simple-post.md

 # Where is the start ?

-One of the reasons this question is so difficult for others to answer is that they don't know you.
-They don't know your background, your experience, what makes you excited about a picture or even why you want to take photos. \
+One of the reasons it is hard for others to guide you is that they probably don't what know what excites you about photography.
+They don't know your background, your experience, what makes you excited about a picture or why you want to take photographs in the first place.
+There is no such thing as an unbiased photographer.
+At the risk of sounding all warm and fluffy, it is very personal and most people will respond with what it means to them, what works for them.
+That doesn't mean their advice should be ignored, it does however, mean that you should get more than one opinion.\
 \
-If you are going to ask this question online, you will get a much better answer by providing some context.
-Some good things to mention are
+When you choose to ask someone for advice on where to start, you will get a much better answer by providing some context. \
+\
+Some suggestions that will really help guide others would be

 * What is your photography experience ?
 * Why are you taking up photography ?